Reliever Woodruff's homer stuns Kershaw, Brewers take Game 1

 Woodruff became just the third relief pitcher to homer in the postseason, tagging a three-time NL Cy Young Award winner for a tying solo drive.
 Woodruff pumped both arms as he rounded first base, while Kershaw turned away and looked down at the ground.

-It was another miserable October night for the lefty, whose regular-season brilliance has often disappeared in the postseason.
+Another miserable October night was just beginning for Kershaw, whose regular-season brilliance has often disappeared in the postseason.

 And it wasn't even Christian Yelich and the Brewers' stars who got to him.
 Hernan Perez hit a sacrifice fly later in the third, and pinch-hitter Domingo Santana had a two-run single in the fourth for a 4-1 lead that chased Kershaw from the mound with nobody out.